Feature Articles: Food, Fitness and Holidays

 as a variety of compounds called “isoflavones” which appear to deliver

 prostate protection.
-Your best bet is to eat soy foods, rather than
+Your best bet is to eat soy foods (in

 take concentrated supplements.